 - tweet you

 YEAH!
 Like that!
 LOL.
 This is part of the reason that 96% of our members actually come to the gym every week.
-Sometimes like just gets the best of us and our self care is the first thing to go out the window, so a little reminder to get your ass to the gym goes a long way for our members.
+Sometimes life just gets the best of us and our self-care is the first thing to go out the window, so a little reminder to get your ass to the gym goes a long way for our members.